usnistgov/NED/README.md

 ### Adding Data to the Database
 Data can be added to the database locally by either of the two methods
-1) Lauch the Django server and add data using the Django admin interface
+1) Launch the Django server and add data using the Django admin interface
 2) Configure the json files in `resources/data` and run the following command:
 ```
 python manage.py ingest